Numulix/portfolio-angular/public/blog/pokemon-tcg-scraper-1.md

+---
+title: I Was Tired of Missing Pokemon Card Restocks, so I Built a Bot to Watch For Me
+summary: Being tired of scalpers and missing restocks, I built a Discord bot that watches and notifies me of Pokemon TCG restocks.
+---

 # I Was Tired of Missing Pokemon Card Restocks, so I Built a Bot to Watch For Me

 _(Written June 23, 2025)_